shakedasido/DevOpsProject/README.md

-In this repository (first sprint) we set up the server and added home page and login page.
+In this repository, we set up the server and added the grades sheet page, with the option of adding anoter student with his/hers's 3 grades.

 Set up and run project: